 I like to pre-cook my goatmeat to get that flavor deep inside it before adding the rest of the water for the soup.
 Starting with a lot of water for the soup in the beginning will still give you a good soup, but less flavorful meat.

 While the meat is cooking i put my uda seeds in my cute little mortar and pound it a little, just enough to bruise and crack it, but not crush it completely.
 You can also used ground uda powder.

 Next i double up and lay out my cheesecloth, place my oshokirisho (that's the weird looking pod on the left), uziza and uda.

 Tie it up to make a nice little parcel and place it into my soup.

 Blend your scotch bonnet peppers with your remaining onions and add it to the soup, add 2 seasoning cubes, ehuru and peppersoup spice, 4 cups of water and taste for salt.
-I like to add Jamaican curry because it has a beautiful flavor, and yes it does taste slightly different from regular curry.
+I like to add hot curry, or Jamaican curry because it has a beautiful flavor, and yes it does taste slightly different from regular curry.